jdeng/goface/README.md

 # goface
-Face Detector based on MTCNN, tensorflow and golang
+Face detector/embeddings based on MTCNN, tensorflow and golang

 Implementation based on https://github.com/davidsandberg/facenet .
 Tensorflow (1.4.1) and the golang binding are required.